KolesnikAlexander/compiler-asm/README.md

 Compiler for x86 Assembly that creates a listing file.<br>
 This is done as a coursework on a System Programming subject at the KPI university.
 The task is to create a compiler that produces a listing file (.lst).<br>
-Listing is a file that presents a machine code generated for assembly commands in human-readable format.
+Listing is a file that presents a machine code generated for assembly commands in a human-readable format.
 Compiler supports a small set of the x86 assembly commands.

 ## Example